July 15 2020 – Diana L

 Have you ever had people nag you to switch from coffee to black tea?
 Do your friends or your spouse keep telling you how good it is for your health?
 We are here to agree with them.
-Read on to find out exactly why black tea is considered to be so beneficial for you.
+Read on to find out about the benefits of drinking black tea.

 - The amino acid L-theanine in black tea balances out our moods and helps promote relief from stress, making us feel good.